fyrworx4/fyrworx4.github.io/_posts/2021-11-03-red-vs-blue.markdown

 Each machine contains services that were scored for uptime.
 We did our best to fit the environment with our theme, but it is still funny to imagine a futuristic Star Wars ship run a mail server in the engines.

 ### Scoring engine
-The scoring engine, built from Python, scores service uptime by simulting users accessing business-critical services, such as using SSH to remotely log into an SSH server or initiating a RDP authentication request to an RDP server.
+The scoring engine, built from Python, scores service uptime by simulating users accessing business-critical services, such as using SSH to remotely log into an SSH server or initiating a RDP authentication request to an RDP server.
 [Here’s the repo.](https://github.com/fyrworx4/PulseEngine-ScoringEngine)

 There were two components to the scoring engine - the user web interface and the pollers.
 Credits to Nathan and Silas for building/developing the user web interface (which you can access by going here).
 I worked with Gabe and a CCDC team member, Jacob, to add more capabilities to the scoring engine, such as scoring a MySQL and IRC server.